All docschevron-rightMaps SDK for iOSchevron-rightGuideschevron-rightarrow-leftCamera and animationschevron-rightCamera position

 Get camera position

-Once the map has been initialized, you can retrieve the camera's position to understand what the user is viewing, and other camera-related information, using the CameraState property.
+Once the map has been initialized, you can retrieve the camera's position to understand what the user is viewing, and other camera-related information, by accessing instance property MapboxMap/cameraState.

 For example, you could display the longitude and latitude of the center point of the map as text: